 All full-time and certain part-time employees of the Carlton, Cook, Lake, and St. Louis Community Health Board are covered by defined benefit pension plans administered by the Public Employees Retirement Association of Minnesota (PERA).
-PERA administers the General Employees Retirement Fund, which is a cost-sharing, multiple-employer retirement plan.
+PERA administers the General Employees Retirement, which is a cost-sharing, multiple-employer retirement plan.
 The plan is established and administered in accordance with Minn.
 Stat. chs.
 353 and 356.

 General Employees Retirement Fund members belong to either the Coordinated Plan or the Basic Plan.
-Coordinated Plan members are covered by Social Security, and Basic Plan members are not.
-All new members must participate in the Coordinated Plan.
+Coordinated Plan members are covered by Social Security and Basic Plan members are not.
+All new members must participate in the Coordinated Plan and benefits vest after three years of credited service (five years for those first eligible for membership after June 30, 2010).